MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 The Microsoft Edge DevTools team and the Chrome DevTools team collaborate on additional features.
 The new features include multiple overlays that are persistent and configurable from a new **Layout** pane on the **Elements** tool.

-To turn on this experimental feature, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and choose the checkbox next to **Enable new CSS Grid debugging features (configuration options available in Layout sidebar pane in Elements after restart)**.
+To turn on this experimental feature, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Enable new CSS Grid debugging features (configuration options available in Layout sidebar pane in Elements after restart)**.

 For more information about this feature, see [Inspect CSS Grid in Microsoft Edge DevTools](../../../css/grid.md).